tysbrown/tableflight/README.md

 ### You need a database

 If you're a visitor checking out the repo, you can run the project locally but will have to spin up your own database and plug in the connection string for the DATABASE_URL environment variable.
 I use Postgres, but you can use whatever relational database you want.
-Just make sure to change the configuration in `api/prisma/schema.prisma` based on the provider you choose.
+Just make sure to change the configuration in `api/prisma/schema.prisma` based on the database you choose.

 [Prisma Docs - Connect your database](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/connect-your-database-typescript-postgresql)

-Note that the project's also configured to use [Prisma Accelerate.](https://www.prisma.io/data-platform/accelerate) I don't imagine a visitor would want to subscribe to it, so you'll want to:
+Note that the project's configured to use [Prisma Accelerate.](https://www.prisma.io/data-platform/accelerate) I don't imagine a visitor would want to subscribe to it, so you'll want to:

 - Ensure your connection string is set to the DATABASE_URL env.
 - You don't need the DIRECT_URL environment variable, remove it or leave it blank.